Bankruptcy Exemptions Explained: What Property Can You Keep?

 Filing for bankruptcy often comes with one overwhelming fear: losing everything you’ve worked hard to build.
 In reality, bankruptcy law is designed to protect people, not strip them bare.
 Exemption rules exist so individuals and families can maintain stability while addressing debt.
 The key is knowing how those protections apply to your situation and how Chapter 7 and Chapter 13 differ when it comes to keeping your property.

 Chapter 7 Bankruptcy is often called “liquidation bankruptcy,” but that label causes unnecessary alarm.
 In most consumer cases, properly claimed exemptions prevent liquidation altogether.
-The process focuses on clearing unsecured debt, not taking essential property.
+The process focuses on clearing unsecured debt, not on taking essential property.

 In Chapter 7, a trustee reviews your assets.
 Anything not covered by an exemption may be sold to pay creditors.
 Assets that fall within exemption limits remain yours.
 For many filers, exemptions cover their entire estate.

-Personal electronics within set value limits
+Personal jewelry within set value limits

-Tools or equipment used for work
+Tools or equipment used for work within set value limits

 One of the most common questions is simple but important: what property can I keep in bankruptcy?
 The answer depends on exemption rules and the chapter filed, but many everyday items are protected.